Permission use cases¶

 Follow the example below to learn how to do that.

-Cookbook, Dinner recipes and Dessert recipes containers are not accessible in the frontend.
-Edit access to them in the Admin Panel.
+Cookbook, Dinner recipes and Dessert recipes containers aren't accessible in the frontend.
+Edit access to them in the Admin panel.

 Next, add to it a content/read